ncm2/ncm2/README.md

 ## How to extend this framework?

-- For really simple, light weight completion candidate calculation, refer to [autoload/cm/sources/ultisnips.vim](autoload/cm/sources/ultisnips.vim)
+- For really simple, light weight completion candidate calculation, or avoiding python, refer to [autoload/cm/sources/ultisnips.vim](autoload/cm/sources/ultisnips.vim)
 - For really async completion source (strongly encoraged), refer to the file path completion example: